exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 You can use this in a continuous integration build for example to iterate through a list of Exasol versions that you want to test your software against.

+If you explicitly want to prevent overriding, you can use the constructor `ExasolContainer(final String dockerImageName, final boolean allowImageOverride)` while setting `allowImageOverride` to `false`.

 ## Automatic Cluster Configuration Parsing

 Many integration tests rely on knowing the setup of the cluster.
 The Exasol test container comes with a parser that reads the cluster configuration from the running docker container.